realfansC/CIS-444/Lectures/L21-1-UIScrollViews/exercise.md

 Great work!
 You've made an app that can scroll and zoom in on an image.
-✏️Can you think of something you want to build where this functionality might be useful? (include your answer in your  submission)
+* ✏️ Can you think of something you want to build where this functionality might be useful? (include your answer in your  submission)